Learn to Accept and Love People as They Are

 I then shared with him the following metaphor.

-Years ago I was on a long hike in the desert with a friend.
-This particular part of the desert was especially arid, so there were sand and rocks everywhere, and an occasional cactus, but the rainfall was so sparse that I didn’t see a single green leaf.
 After an hour of walking, though, I spotted a small yellow flower in the shade of a cactus plant.
-I bent down to pick it, but my friend stopped me and explained that the seeds of this plant often lay in the dry ground for years, growing only after the slightest rainfall, and if I picked this flower before it had a chance to produce seeds, I could kill off any possibility for the plant to reproduce.
+I bent down to pick it, but my friend stopped me.
+He explained that the seeds of this plant often lay in the dry ground for years, growing only after the slightest rainfall.
+If I picked this flower before it had a chance to produce seeds, I could kill off any possibility for the plant to reproduce.

 Sobered by that thought, I knelt down on the ground and admired the flower where it grew.
 It was beautiful, and I enjoyed it all the more knowing that my leaving it there would probably lead to the growth of more like it.